 Now, we’ve done some research on dog crates.
 Metal wire dog crates can be dangerous and are not the advised crate-type by animal hospitals, especially if you have a strong and/or intelligent puppy (Lord knows Doodles are BOTH!).

-In the meantime, get a soft dog crate, or plastic one to be safe.
+In the meantime, a soft dog crate, or plastic one is safest.
 Even better if you can find a soft or plastic crate with a divider so you can enlarge the crate as your puppy grows.
-(If the crate is too large, it is possible that he may sleep on one side and use the other side as his potty.)
-A 25-inch long crate is plenty for a puppy, but later, you will probably have to upsize.
-Here are three highly-rated soft and plastic dog crates:

 If you want to have dynamic control over where your puppy can roam inside the house, baby gates are incredibly handy and easy to move.
 If you can, get something extra tall to prevent a hop-happy puppy from escaping.
 Here is a highly-rated baby gate product:

-An alternative to using baby gates, a moveable playpen or playyard can give puppy a place to stretch out and play safely.
-Here are four highly-rated pet playpen and play yard products:
+An alternative to using baby gates, a moveable play pen or play yard can give puppy a place to stretch out and play safely.
+Here are some highly-rated pet playpen and play yard products:

 Auto/Travel – Puppy Checklist